jstewmc/rtf/README.md

 If this library encounters a control word or control symbol it doesn't support, it'll create a generic control word or control symbol element, `Element\Control\Word` or `Element\Control\Symbol`, respectively.

+When outputting the document to a text or html string, unsupported control words are ignored, and their text appears in the document unless the group is a destination.

+### Destinations

+A destination is a collection of related text that could appear in a different position, or destination, within the document.
+Destinations may also be text that is used but should not appear in a document.
+Destinations should be preceeded with the "ignored" `\*` control word, and their text should be ignored if the reader doesn't understand the destination.

+Because this library doesn't support any destination control words yet, all destinations are ignored when formatting the document as text or html.

 ### Style

 The RTF specification lumps an element's style into one huge "group state".
 I didn't think that was a good idea.
 So, I created an element's style, like an HTML element's style, and document-, section-, paragraph-, and character-states.